 Heriot-Watt's Department of Actuarial Mathematics and Statistics was the first of its kind in the UK and is one of the world's leading centres for teaching and research in these areas.

-Thirty per cent of our teaching staff are professionally qualified actuaries so teaching is always relevant and practical.
-Our BSc (Hons) in Actuarial Science is accredited by the UK Actuarial Profession, one of only a handful of programmes in the UK to have this accolade.
 We have many experts in the fields of probability, statistics and financial mathematics, the latter of which is much in demand in banks and investment companies.
 The lecturers in this area are recognised across the globe for the high quality of their work.